 Back To TopIf you have decided to defer your child, you are not required to enrol your child into Primary School.
 You do, however, need to register your child for Primary School for the year after their deferred year.

-However, if your decision is not yet final you may wish to register your child for entry into Primary School as well as completing a deferral form to keep your options open.
-If this is the case, you should continue to link closely with your ELC provider and chosen primary school.
-Once you have made a final decision about deferral you should inform both the ELC provider and Primary School as soon as possible about your decision.
+If you are still waiting on a decision, you may wish to register your child for entry into Primary 1 as well as completing a deferral form.
+This means you can keep your options open.
+You should continue to link closely with your ELC provider and chosen primary school.

 Back To TopTo help support your child to make the most positive start you can: